 But I’m glad I kept searching for answers to why my bread was doing that.

 Because now I’ve found a reliable bread recipe that I make every month, usually twice…at least.

 This is by far my absolute FAVORITE gluten-free bread recipe.

 And I’ve tried a lot, as you can probably guess by this point.

 This bread, though, ah, is nearly perfect.

-It’s soft, bendable, delicious at room temperature (which is really hard for a gluten-free bread), and is so stinkin’ easy to whip up!
-AND it’s also dairy-free!
+- Delicious at room temperature (which is really hard for a gluten-free bread)

 This bread costs just a fraction of that to make and tastes a million times better.
 That’s just the best win-win situation possible, right?